markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 ## Reflection

 Great job finishing this near-complete version of Taskinator!
-The app is basically usable now, as long as the user doesn't refresh the browser.
+The app is basically usable now, as long as the user doesn't refresh the browser and lose their tasks.
 But we'll address that later.
 For now, we should bask in what we accomplished:

 * We practiced additional ways of traversing the DOM and manipulating elements